yukomath/laboro_tomato_project/README.md

 ```bash
 uvicorn app:app --reload
 ```
-After starting, the terminal will display the URL to access the app, e.g.:
+4. After starting, the terminal will display the URL to access the app,:
 ```bash
 http://127.0.0.1:8000
 ```
-Open the app in your browser
 Open the displayed URL in your browser.

-Upload tomato images to see the predicted ripeness classes.
+5. Upload tomato images to see the predicted ripeness classes.

 ### Notes
 Make sure the trained model file (best_model_6class.pth) is present in the app folder.